-Your Calgary holiday should definitely feature the Calgary Stampede.
-This famous 10-day festival entertains the crowds with a massive parade, rodeos, wagon racing and many more enjoyable events.
+If you can time your trip right, you should absolutely include a visit to the Calgary Stampede.
+This world-famous 10-day festival entertains the crowds with a massive parade, rodeos, wagon racing and many more enjoyable events.
 Cowboy boots aren't a rare sight on the busy streets of this city that reminds you of its cowboy roots.

 View the host of wildlife at Calgary Zoo and floral displays in the Botanical Gardens.
 Or prepare for a picnic at Prince's Island Park.
 Follow the hiking trails in Fish Creek Provincial Park or its cross-country ski trails in winter.
 And don't forget Canada Olympic Park where Calgary hosted the 1988 Winter Olympic Games.